basst85/BunqSDK/readme.md

  - In src/Bunq/Client/Bunqclient.php change the constant "https://sandbox.public.api.bunq.com" to "https://api.bunq.com".
  - You're now ready to use the SDK with the real world API!

+For full programming examples, please see the examples folder.

 The first steps in making API calls is creating an Installation, DeviceServer and starting a session this is done in the BunqSession class: